GunnarGriese/gunnargriese.github.io/_posts/2024-09-13-confidential-matching.md

 ### Enhanced Conversions - Get better insights into your campaign performance

-While Customer Match is a tool for delivering targeted advertising messaging, **Enhanced Conversions** is primarily concerned with enhancing the measurement your GMP campaign and ad performance.
+While Customer Match is a tool for delivering targeted advertising messaging, **Enhanced Conversions** is primarily concerned with enhancing the measurement of GMP campaign and ad performance.
 Both Enhanced Conversions and Customer Match share a common characteristic, though: They rely on the advertiser sharing customer contact data with Google, which Google then matches against its own database entries.

 ![Enhanced Conversions](/assets/img/confidential-match/enhanced-conversions.png)
 _Enhanced Conversions - Basic Process_